 2.3.3 Lock Switch

 The lock switch is a simple switch on the side of the container.
-Pressing this switch will trigger the container to lock, giving the user a way to lock the container once the keys have been placed inside.
-We chose to have a lock switch because the user needs a way to lock the container once they have placed their keys inside.
+Pressing this switch will trigger the container to lock, giving the user a way to lock the container once the keys are inside.